 Spray affected area down with distilled vinegar.
 Don't soak, just light coating to keep dust down and to kill some microbes and then wipe off with warm soapy water and be sure to wear protective gloves and a mask!
 Also, print the following out for both the husband and the wife:

 Most people agree that bird droppings are an eyesore but they would be horrified to find out just how accurate the headline is.
 Ocular histoplasmosis, a fungal infection that eats away at the eyeball is just one of over sixty diseases that birds can transfer to humans.
 Their droppings are often the vehicle for transmission as they dry out, turn to dust, become airborne, and are absorbed by the mucus membranes of unknowing victims.
-Still beyond avian flu and West Nile virus, diseases from birds are often glossed over.
-This leads people to believe that the issue of bird infestations, and the subsequent droppings they leave behind, can be safely kept on the backburner.

 If people realized that droppings are a carrier for potentially fatal illnesses like salmonella, E.coli, respiratory histoplasmosis (which can permanently affect the lungs), Cryptococcosis, or meningitis to name a few, they would have more ammunition when demanding the control of birds and their waste.
 This is not just a matter of image but of public health.
 Any of the aforementioned diseases leave young children, the elderly, and those with compromised immune systems, especially vulnerable.